jadebustos/diy/aneta8/maintenance/extruder-troubleshooting.md

 ## Manually moving the extruder

-Do not forze the extruder.
+Do not force the extruder.
 If you need to move it:

 + Go to **Quick Settings -> Home All**.
-+ After the extruder finished to move go to **Quick Settings -> Disable Stepper**.
++ After the extruder finished to move go to **Quick Settings --> Disable Stepper**.
 + You can go back to the main display to verify that stepper is disabled.
 Now you can manually move the extruder.

 ## Non uniform printing (MK8 extruder assembly)